KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 8. Once that is completed, click on the **HTML Source** button.

 #### Add the stylesheet used for the KyberWidget
-In the <head> tag, add the stylesheet link that appears in the source code.
+In the <head> tag, add the <link> tag as shown in the source code.
 For example
 ```HTML
 <head>
     ... (some code in head)